perfectsense/gyro-docs/guides/getting-started/creating.rst

 initialize your Gyro we'll use the ``gyro init`` command.
 This command takes a list of plugins to load and creates a the ``.gyro`` directory and the ``.gyro/init.gyro`` configuration file.

-Since this tutorial will walk you through creating and managing a resource in AWS, we'll i initialize our project with the AWS provider plugin:
+Since this tutorial will walk you through creating and managing a resource in AWS, we'll initialize our project with the AWS provider plugin:

 .. code:: shell